- Handbooks for SCS Faculty

-SCS Teaching Handbook (AY13-14 coming soon): Whether you are new to teaching at Georgetown and SCS or a veteran faculty member, we hope this handbook will serve as a helpful reference when creating syllabi, evaluating student progress, and handling administrative policies (such as grade appeals and suspected acts of cheating or plagiarism).
+SCS Teaching Guidebook (AY14-15 coming soon): Whether you are new to teaching at Georgetown and SCS or a seasoned faculty member, this guidebook will serve as a helpful reference when building syllabi, evaluating student progress, and handling academic policies (such as grade appeals and suspected acts of cheating or plagiarism).

 CNDLS Teaching Handbook: In this booklet, the Center for New Designs in Learning and Scholarship defines student-centered teaching and how to enact it within your curriculum.

 Copyright Policy: The Copyright Policy page references the overall and specific Georgetown University policies related to Copyright Basics, Using Copyrighted Resources, and "Obtaining and Giving Permissions."
 Additionally, the ProQuest

 Copyright Law & Graduate Research manual provides helpful guidance.
 At this time, only theses written by Liberal Studies students are published.